Utah Paycheck Calculator 2026 – Estimate Your Take-Home Pay

 Does Utah tax overtime pay?

-Yes, overtime pay is taxed at the same flat 4.85% rate as regular wages.
+Yes, overtime pay is taxed at the same flat 4.85% rate as regular wages, in addition to the applicable federal progressive tax brackets.

 Are there local city taxes in Utah?

-No. Utah cities and counties do not levy a local personal income tax on wages.
+No. Utah cities and counties generally do not levy a local personal income tax on wages.